 Projects fail.
 They fail all the time.
 We accept their failures and we accept the failure rate as part of business.
-Per the Standish Group’s CHAOS report, only about 30% of projects 2011-2015 were completed on time and on budget, over 50% were outright cancelled.
+In 2021, it was noted that 70 per cent of businesses have had a project fail in the past year.
 What does this mean?
-An overwhelming majority of projects do not achieve their intended goals.
+It means that an overwhelming majority of projects do not achieve their intended goals.

 While most projects are completed, there’s a 50:50 chance that it won’t be completed as originally planned.